lightspeedwp/lsx-customizer/README.txt

 For help setting up and configuring the Customizer plugin please refer to our [user guide](https://www.lsdev.biz/documentation/lsx/lsx-customizer/)

 = Where can I get support or talk to other users =
-If you get stuck, you can ask for help in the [LSX Customizer plugin forum](https://wordpress.org/support/plugin/lsx-customizer).
+For add-on support from LightSpeed, [get a quote](https://www.lsdev.biz/contact-us/) from us!

-For help with premium add-ons from LightSpeed, use [our contact page](https://www.lsdev.biz/contact-us/)
+= Will the LSX Customizer plugin work with my theme? = Not unless you are making use of the [The LSX theme!](https://lsx.lsdev.biz/)

-= Will the LSX Customizer plugin work with my theme No; the Customizer plugin will only work with the LSX theme Please see our [codex](https://www.lsdev.biz/documentation/lsx/) for help.
+All of the LSX Extensions were built for the LSX theme.
+Be sure to have it installed and activated for this extension to function.

 = Where can I report bugs or contribute to the project? = Bugs can be reported either in our support forum or preferably on the [LSX Customizer GitHub repository](https://github.com/lightspeeddevelopment/lsx/issues).